What it is and why the industry is able to produce more realistic media strategies and plans.

 - the need for an industry-led, media-neutral approach

 - the need of a broad platform which could be used as a base to integrate the increasing number of proprietary research studies onto

 The IPA TouchPoints databases provide unique value to a broad range of interests across the communications industry.
 For any brand particularly in a time-sensitive market they offer a primary market reference and a hook into existing brand knowledge.

-It offers media owners a more complete understanding of their audiences and has value for editorial / programming and marketing teams alike.
+- For media owners, it offers a more complete understanding of their audiences and has value for editorial / programming and marketing teams alike.

 How we do it?